Updated to add: Flamingo gave us a code! Take 10% off sitewide with code GRACE

 But here we are, nearly three months in and not knowing when spas will open again, let alone when we will feel safe going to spas, so I have (literally) taken matters into my own hands.
 Besides, NOW is the time to teach yourself this stuff or try something new; if you mess up, you don’t exactly have anywhere to be, right?
 Haha.

+Body hair is funny.
+Everyone has their take.
+Personally I just don’t like it and want it gone.
+I wish I felt differently, it would be much easier!
 I am a big fan of Flamingo.
 I use their razor too.
 And I use all three of their waxing kits.
-This isn’t sponsored and I will caveat that I haven’t tried any other at-home waxing products but I love these as they make it really really easy, there isn’t any mess, and the pain level is pretty minimal.
+This isn’t sponsored and I will caveat that I haven’t tried any other at-home waxing products for a DIY wax (like hot wax, which intimidates me a bit!) but I love these as they make it really really easy, there isn’t any mess, and the pain level is pretty minimal.
 I personally like that the strips are just ready to go.
 No heating them up or any of that… which is nice as I a) don’t like mess and b) don’t have a microwave!

 At-Home Waxing Guide